Pico del Teide – A volcanic playground

 Staying overnight on Pico del Teide!

-Another interesting option is to stay overnight at the Altaviste Refuge mountain hut, located on the eastern slope below the cable car station.
+Another interesting option is to stay overnight at the Altavista Refuge mountain hut, located on the eastern slope below the cable car station.
 I didn’t know about this at the time I visited, but I definitely want to stay there next time I go to Tenerife!

-Besides the chance to see the amazing sunset and legendary starry skies, you can also access the Teide Peak crater track between 06.00 and 09.00 hrs the next morning.
+Besides the chance to see the amazing sunset and legendary starry skies, you can also access the Teide Peak crater track between 06:00 and 09:00 hrs the next morning.
 You don’t need to apply for a permit beforehand – it’s included in your stay.

 Pico del Teide map

-Video – Pico del Teide, Tenerife and La Palma
+Pico del Teide, Tenerife and La Palma

 It also features the final days of the erupting volcano Cumbre Vieja on La Palma (from 10:37), Roque de los Muchachos and the south coast around Fuencaliente.